+Isis and UBC License Agreements

-In connection with the collaboration agreement and pursuant to the terms of agreements between us and Isis Pharmaceuticals, Inc., or Isis, relating to custirsen, we paid Isis \$10 million which was recorded as research and development expense in 2009.
-We also paid approximately \$0.3 million to the University of British Columbia, or UBC, pursuant to the terms of their license agreement relating to custirsen, which was recorded as research and development expense in 2009.
-Pursuant to the terms of the agreements, we anticipate that we would be required to pay third parties 31% of any milestone payments that are not based on a percentage of net sales of the Licensed Product.
-Pursuant to the terms of these agreements, we anticipate we will pay royalties to third-parties of 4.88% to 8.00% of net sales, unless our royalties are adjusted for competition from generic compounds, in which case royalties to third parties will also be subject to adjustment on a country-by-country basis.
-Certain third-party royalties are there agreed by us.
-Minimum royalty rates payable by us assume certain third-party royalties are not paid at the time that the Licensed Product is marketed.
-Teva has the exclusive worldwide right and license to develop and commercialize products containing custirsen and related compounds.
-In March 2014, we exercised our option to enter into negotiations with Teva for a co-promotion agreement for any Licensed Product under the Collaboration Agreement in the United States and Canada.
+Pursuant to the terms of the agreement with Isis, we anticipate that we would be required to pay third parties up to 30% of any milestone payments that are not based on a percentage of net sales of the Licensed Product.
+Pursuant to the terms of the agreements with Isis and UBC, we anticipate we will pay royalties to third-parties of 4.00% to 8.00% of net sales, unless our royalties are adjusted for competition from generic compounds, in which case royalties to third parties will also be subject to adjustment on a country-by-country basis.
+Certain third-party royalties are tiered based on the royalty rate received by us.
+Minimum royalty rates payable by us assume certain third-party royalties are not paid at the time that the Licensed Product is marketed due to the expiration of patents held by such third parties.
+Maximum royalty rates assume all third-party royalty rates currently in effect continue in effect at the time the Licensed Product is marketed.
+We did not make any royalty payments to Isis in 2014.